 When an instance of a derived class is created, the constructor of the base class is automatically invoked before the constructor of the derived class.

-You can explicitly specify which constructor of the base class to call using the base
+You can explicitly specify which constructor of the base class should be called using the base

 keyword.